Bedrock02/tech-blog/posts/unit-testing-with-dependency-injection.md

 After reviewing how other developers in Go handle mocking modules, it appeared that I could either create a wrapper function that accepts the library as an argument or inject the libraries directly into the Controller.
 I deemed a wrapper function to be excessive, so I opted for Dependency Injection.

-> Dependency injection is a programming technique where an object or function is provided with the objects or functions it needs, rather than creating them internally.[Wiki](https://en.wikipedia.org/wiki/Dependency_injection)
+> Dependency injection is a programming technique where an object or function is provided with the objects or functions it needs, rather than creating them internally.
+[Wiki](https://en.wikipedia.org/wiki/Dependency_injection)

 ## Injection at Creation
 ```go